 Nurse - yes, except the things that are 8.
 Or longer.
 Do not do much until you have post-op then ask again.

-I had read many things about how tiring and long the healing process can be following a SCS implant so I was prepared to be a bit tired.
+I had read many times about how tiring and long the healing process can be following a SCS implant so I was prepared to be a bit tired.
 If you have any kind of pain condition you already know how knackering life can be but this was on another level.
 I adopted the mentality of a dormouse and snoozed my way to healingville.

 I have not had backache since I came round and my nerve pains are almost non-existent.
 It hasn’t quite captured all the dodginess on my left foot, ankle and lower leg but blimey this result so soon is awesome.
 Plus, there are bucketloads of other programmes to try and I am confident we will achieve nirvana.